redox-os/book/src/porting-applications.md

 ### Metapackages

 Metapackages are packages without any files, just dependencies.
-Use the following recipe template to create a metapackage:
+Use the following recipe example to create a metapackage:

 ```toml
 [package]